rg-software/wlx-markdown-viewer/Readme.md

 The binary plugin archive comes with the setup script.
 Just enter the archive, and confirm installation.

 # Development
 The current project file can be compiled with Visual Studio 2017.
 For the sake of Windows XP support, `141_xp` toolset is used (enable `Windows XP support for C++` option in the optional components of the `Desktop development with C++` workload to install it).
+Note that `/Zc:threadSafeInit-` compiler switch is needed for Windows XP only, so we can remove it in the future.